rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/june.md

 we hope you will like.

 #### Features
-Configurations allow you to set the behaviour of a device (robot) based on a set of parameters.
-You can either override or extend default parameters.
-You can aggregrate parameters across all configurations and apply them to a device, or apply a specific configuration to a group of devices.
+**Configurations** allow you to control the behaviour of a device (robot) or a group of devices based on a large set of parameters.

 #### Notables Fixes
-You should solve a captcha when you change your rapyuta.io password, verify your email address or have selected forgot password option.
+Added captcha validation for changing rapyuta.io password, verifing email address and selecting forgot password option.

 #### Documentation
 Read about the [configurations](/core-concepts/config-params/) feature, and learn [how to create and apply a configuration for your devices](/getting-started/apply-config-params/).